jasonhemann/20FA-2800/_lec/lec5.md

   whereas synthetics are the things we induce from experience.

 # Aristotle's logic.
 Part-whole logic.

   Lots more, fascinating story.
 How we get from Aristotle, through the scholastics, through the renaissance and 16th and 17th century mathematics.

-# Boolean logic, algebratization.
+# Boolean logic, algebraization.
 Propositional.

   Stop off with Boolean logic.
 George Boole.
 American.